chaseruskin/orbit/docs/src/tutorials/dependencies.md

   );
 ```

 A half adder can be constructed with 5 NAND gates.
-It's time to copy/paste our NAND gate instances into our code file "half_add.vhd".
+It's time to copy/paste our NAND gate instances into our new file "half_add.vhd".

 Filename: half_add.vhd
 ``` vhdl